globocom/crane-ec2/README.rst

-crane-ec2 is part of tsuru PaaS.
+crane-ec2 is part of `tsuru PaaS <http://github.com/timeredbull/tsuru>`_.

-It's build to help service deployers to develop it's service api.
+It is built to help service deployers to develop it's service api.

 More docs coming.